The Hidden Cost of Approximation in Online Mirror Descent: Introduction

 \item We then move on to consider common non-smooth regularizers, such as the negative entropy, Tsallis entropies, and the log-barrier, focusing on the simplex and its subsets as decision sets.
 We observe a sharp dichotomy between the negative entropy and other regularizers in terms of robustness to approximations: on the one hand, for the negative entropy we show that an \emph{exponentially small} error $\epsilon = \Omega(\eta e^{-\eta T})$ could already lead to \emph{linear regret}, even when the domain is the simplex; and on the other hand, for Tsallis Entropies and the log-barrier over the simplex or a subset thereof, we prove that a \emph{polynomially small} error, e.g $\epsilon = O(\eta^2/(T^2d^2))$ for log-barrier, suffices for maintaining the same order of regret.

 \item Finally, we revisit the robustness to approximations with the negative entropy in the stochastic~(i.i.d.) setting.
 Over the simplex and with $\eta = \widetilde O(1/\sqrt{T})$, we show that a polynomially small error $\epsilon = O(1/ (d^2T^4))$ suffices for obtaining optimal regret with high probability, as opposed to the exponentially small error required in the non-stochastic case.
 However, this robustness does not extend more generally to proper subsets of the simplex: we construct a setting where OMD with negative entropy exhibits an excess term of $ \Omega( T\sqrt{\eta / \log(1/\epsilon)} ) $ leading to $\widetilde \Omega(T^{2/3})$ regret for any step size unless $\epsilon$ is exponentially small in $T$. \end{itemize} At a conceptual level, our analysis reveals that compounding errors play a central role in OMD's robustness to inexact updates.
 Since the per time step subproblem directly depends on the previous iterate, approximation errors propagate between rounds and lead to subtle optimization dynamics.
 This should be contrasted with the closely related Follow-The-Regularized-Leader (FTRL) algorithm \citep[e.g.,][]{shalev2012online,hazan2016introduction}, which re-optimizes against the cumulative loss at each round, and thus, each optimization round is independent of inexactness introduced in previous rounds.
-And indeed, for FTRL it is straightforward to prove that approximation errors have only a minor effect; for more details, see \Cref{sec:ftrl}.
+And indeed, for FTRL it is straightforward to prove that approximation errors have only a minor effect; for more details, see \Cref{sec:ftrl}\footnote{We note that even though the iterates of FTRL and OMD coincide in some cases in the exact case, it isn't true for the approximate case.}.